 If you want the completion to apply automatically for all new shell sessions,

-add the command to your shell's profile (eg. ~/.bash_profile
+add the command to your shell's profile (eg. ~/.bash_profile or ~/.zshrc)

 Fixes